cc-ca/projet-impression-3d/README.md

         - Connect one leg of the button to GPIO Pin 6.
     - **Switch**:
         - Connect the switch to GPIO Pin 4 .
-    - **Resistors**: Use 220 Ohm resistors for each connection to the RGB LED and 10kOhm the button to the ground
+    - **Resistors**: Use 220 Ohm resistors for each connection to the RGB LED and 10 KOhm the button to the ground

 ### Software Installation
 1. **Download Raspbian Lite**: Obtain the latest software package from the [official repository](https://www.raspberrypi.com/software/).